-Syntax [no] mac-criteria [any | dot1p-only] policy id
+[no] mac-criteria [any | dot1p-only] policy id

-This command selects the appropriate ingress meters and corresponding forwarding class for matched traffic.
+This command selects the appropriate ingress meters and corresponding FC for matched traffic.

 User can specify either any or dot1p-only as the sub-criteria.
 The sub-criteria determines what fields can be used to match traffic.
 The resource allocation for classification is affected by the sub-criteria in use.
-See Resource Allocation for Service Ingress QoS Policy Classification Rules for more information.
+See Resource allocation for service ingress QoS policy classification rules for more information about SAP ingress resource allocation.